adampash/employee_list/README.md

 I've also deployed it [here](https://employeelist.io.adampash.com) if you just want to see it without putting it on your machine (I don't know if you've got Elixir already installed for the purpose).

 To be perfectly honest, I actually forgot to check in my code when I refactored the front end to use the back end, so if the commit times look off, that's probably it.
+(That said, I also think I worked it all out, so commits should be clean.)